View Mary Shaughnessy's Obituary on telegram.com and share memories

 Mary Donohue Shaughnessy

-Due to the Corona pandemic services will be private, Mass of Christian burial celebrated with just her children attending and it will be live streamed (www.saintgregs.org) from Saint Gregory's church on Saturday April 18th 2020 at 10:30 AM followed by internment at the family plot in Williamsville Cemetery.
+Due to the Covid-19 pandemic services will be private, Mass of Christian burial celebrated with just her children attending and it will be live streamed (www.stgregs.org) from St. Gregory's church on Saturday April 18th 2020 at 10:30 AM followed by internment at the family plot in Williamsville Cemetery.

 In lieu of flowers the family asks if so desired to contribute in the memory of Mary Shaughnessy to the by mail to PO.
 Box 600, Doylestown, PA 18901 or online www.dementiasociety.org/donate